ishaankejriwal/responsible-ai-content/patient-discharge-summarization/TE.md

    * Rationale: For developer only because the metric requires multiple generated summaries (m = 25)
    * Reference: [REALTOXICITYPROMPTS: Evaluating Neural Toxic Degeneration in Language Models](https://aclanthology.org/2020.findings-emnlp.301.pdf)
    * Open-source tooling: [here](https://github.com/cvs-health/langfair/tree/main/examples/evaluations/text_generation)
+   * Monitored Metric (Yes/No):
+   * Recommended Responsible Party for Monitoring (Developer/Implementer):
+   * Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

   * **Reliability of DocLens​**
     * Intended Use: If nondeterministic algorithm, assess accuracy measures (from the T&A accuracy section) over multiple evaluations for the same prompt contemporaneously.
 Regardless, assess accuracy over time on same metrics.
     * Rationale: For developer only.
 Use DocLens with multiple generations to assess the 3 metrics of (1) completeness (2) conciseness and (3) attribution.
 Recommend m = 25.
     * Reference: []()
     * Open-source tooling:
+    * Monitored Metric (Yes/No):
+    * Recommended Responsible Party for Monitoring (Developer/Implementer):
+    * Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

  * **Toxic Fraction​**
    * Intended Use: The proportion of outputs from a model that are considered toxic, indicating the prevalence of toxic behavior across all generated output.
 Toxic Fraction is defined as the fraction of generations that are classified as toxic.
 This metric effectively estimates the likelihood that responses generated by M on prompts from PX contain toxic text .
 Note that while the standard choice of m for this metric is m = 1, a larger value of m may be preferred in practice if sampling a large N is infeasible.